apon0076/apon0076/README.md

 - 👋 Hi, I’m @apon0076
 - 👀 I’m interested in Front End Development
-- 🌱 I’m currently learning Redux for better state management
+- 🌱 I’m currently working in a Multivendor E-commerce
-- 💞️ I’m looking to collaborate on any project which is build with ReactJs
+- 💞️ I’m looking to collaborate on any project which is build with ReactJs and NextJs
 - 📫 Reach me through my website "https://abdullahapon.xyz/"

 <!---